Storage Is A Must!

-If you live in a mobile home, you are likely always in need of more space, unless your kids are all grown and have left you lovely big bedroom spaces to remodel and use as your very own sitting, sewing, working, tv watching rooms….or anything else you have been dreaming about every time you walked into their rooms to yell “clean it up!”
+If you live in a mobile home, you are likely always in need of more storage, unless your kids are all grown and have left you lovely big bedroom spaces to remodel and use as your very own sitting, sewing, working, tv watching rooms….or anything else you have been dreaming about every time you walked into their rooms to yell “clean it up!”
+Until then, finding space to store all of your stuff can be maddening!
 For now, while all the good spaces are still filled with children’s or parent’s belongings, doing some detective work and getting a little creative might be in order.

 Mobile home owners are at a serious storage disadvantage as they generally are not put on a basement and do not have attic spaces.
 Many newer mobile homes are built with 7/12 pitch or higher roofs that allow for a crawl and storage space to be utilized.
 But for the most part, a single-wide generally has a flat ceiling and a double-wide comes with a 5/12 roof pitch that hardly allows for insulation, let alone a crawl space.

-In a recent remodel, we completely renovated our master bedroom/bathroom suite.
+In one remodel we did on our mobile home, we completely renovated our master bedroom/bathroom suite.
 It included a walk-in closet that was so dreary and included a smaller closet for our water heater and water storage tank.
 When we tore the walls down, we realized that there was a very large space, approximately 3’x5′, in front of the water heater space that adjoined the living room wall outside of our closet.
 Hmmmmm…what a great hidden space that wasn’t being used!
 In fact, it was closed in a wall and at nearly the highest point of our ceiling, so it could accommodate lots of shelves pretty high up if we designed it right!

 Our plan was to tear out the “closed in” walls of the walk in closet and open it up to be used as a workspace for me, and a clothing area for both of us.
 We already had to install a new water heater and were planning to put a new door on that utility closet so we decided to go all the way and build a new closet out of our hidden space.
 It would be closed to the bedroom closet by a wall, but would be accessible from the living room (where there was a plain wall with no opening at the time) and used as a coat/storage closet.